droglenc/NCMTH107/modules/CE/RUnivEDA_CE2.md

 ## Math Class Grades
 <img src="zimgs/math_exam.jpg" alt="Math Grades" class="img-right">
 The University of North Carolina math department is noted for "giving out" low grades.
-To examine this, the GPA from a random sample of 22 math classes and 29 "other" university classes (from the last year) was collected and recorded in [UNCGrades.csv](https://raw.githubusercontent.com/droglenc/NCData/master/UNCgrades.csv).
+To examine this, the GPA from a random sample of 22 math classes and 29 "other" university classes (from the last year) was collected and recorded in UNCGrades.csv ([data](https://raw.githubusercontent.com/droglenc/NCData/master/UNCgrades.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/UNCgrades_meta.txt)).
 Use these data to answer the following questions.

 1. Separately, perform an appropriate EDA for each type of class.
 Refer to figures and tables as appropriate.
 1. What two MAJOR conclusions might you make about differences in GPA between the two class types based on your observations above. [*HINT: Focus on EDA characteristics that you described in your answer to the previous question.*]